alexholland4/Auto-Color-by-Numbers/README.md

-# Auto Color by Numbers
+# Auto "Color by Numbers" Generator

 Auto Color by Numbers is a computer vision project that transforms any input image into a "color by numbers" style output.
 The application segments the image into distinct color regions, outlines each region with a unique number, and generates a master list mapping these numbers to their representative RGB colors.
 A web interface built with Flask allows users to upload images, choose the level of detail, and view/download the processed results.